Polycystic Ovarian Syndrome, all the in’s and out’s

-Polycystic ovarian syndrome (or PCOS) is a common condition affecting modern women.
-It has a variety of symptoms affecting women differently at the various stages of life.
-It is therefore often misdiagnosed, which results in the secondary symptoms being investigated instead of the real issue.
-Secondary symptoms include fertility problems, irregular periods, acne and excessive hair growth.
+Polycystic ovarian syndrome (or PCOS) is prevalent in the modern day woman, it presents with a variety of symptoms which are inconsistent.
+PCOS is often misdiagnosed with the secondary symptoms being investigated instead of the real issue more often than not.
+The secondary symptoms include fertility problems, irregular periods, acne and excessive hair growth.

 So what is Polycystic Ovarian Syndrome or PCOS?

-In PCOS, the follicles stop growing too early and instead of releasing an egg they develop into larger, fluid-filled cysts.
+With PCOS a woman’s ovaries are larger than they should be, the ovary follicles stop growing too early and instead of releasing an egg they develop into cysts.

 What causes PCOS?

-Despite PCOS being an extremely common condition affecting 20% of women, the actual cause is still not known.
+PCOS is an extremely common condition affecting 20% of women with no known cause.
 The consensus, however, is that polycystic ovarian syndrome is as a result of both genetic and environmental factors.

 How is PCOS diagnosed?

-There is no known cure for PCOS, and as a result, a combination of lifestyle changes and medications can alleviate the symptoms.
+PCOS has no known cure.
+Therefore only a combination of lifestyle changes and medications can alleviate the symptoms.

-Weight management, insulin levels, hormones balance and diet are fundamental to the management of PCOS.
-Weight loss improves fertility, reduces insulin resistance, which in turn reduces cardiovascular risk including high blood pressure and cholesterol.
+Most noteworthy is that treatment needs to include weight management, balancing insulin levels, balancing hormones and diet.
+Weight loss improves fertility, reduces insulin resistance, this reduces cardiovascular risk including high blood pressure and cholesterol.

 It is important to seek medical assistance in order to manage your PCOS and get the best solutions possible, do not self-diagnose.
 It is advised to seek assistance from a functional medicine doctor who can run the necessary test, advise on diet and lifestyle changes.
 But most of all a doctor who can constantly monitor your progress.